Read about START-PROF pipe stress analysis software

 Test pressure should be very small (1e-5 kgf/cm2)

-Operating temperature should be equal to installation temperature
+Operating temperature should be equal to Ambient temperature

 Weight should be very small (1e-5 kgf/cm)